 Why do I need a VPN?

-1. Hide your IP address to stop ISP or other individual or organizations from tracking your online activities;
+1. Hide your IP address to stop ISP or other individuals or organizations from tracking your online activities;

 2. Bypass internet censorship to allow you to visit any website or social media platform restricted by local government and to watch streaming videos exclusively published in an area such as Netflix US;